shoplineos/shopline-sdk-go/README.md

 ##### step8、App Refresh Access Token

 Access tokens expire periodically, so we need to refresh them regularly.
-Executing the TestRefreshAccessToken function in oauth_test.go will request the platform to refresh the access token.
+Executing the TestRefreshAccessToken function in oauth_test.go will request the platform to refresh the Access Token.
 Successful refreshes will be printed to the console.<br>
 en: https://developer.shopline.com/docs/apps/api-instructions-for-use/app-authorization?version=v20260301#step6